pianoholic0120/wp1141/README.md

 # Web Programming Course Portfolio

 This repository documents the assignments completed for the NTU Web Programming course.
-It captures a progression from foundational web development to full-stack applications.
-Assignments HW1 through HW5 are complete; later assignments and the final project will be added as they are delivered.
+It captures a progression from foundational web development to full-stack applications and intelligent chatbot systems.
+Assignments HW1 through HW6 are complete; later assignments and the final project will be added as they are delivered.

 ## Assignments at a Glance